kaeedo/MinimalFableDemo/README.md

 ---

-To build a production bundle, run `npm run build` and then use something like [dotnet serve](https://github.com/natemcmaster/dotnet-serve) to serve the bundle
+To build a production bundle, run `npm run build` and then use something like [dotnet serve](https://github.com/natemcmaster/dotnet-serve) to serve the bundle from the `deploy` directory

 ---